theHostileNegotiator/KWBandage/PatchNotes.md

 #### Awakened
 1. If there is access to BH Tech Lab, unit can be upgraded with Charged Particle Beam
 	* Remove Upgrade
+2. Individual unit used Black Hand portrait instead of it's own (This is noticable in the mission Will Made Flesh)
+	* Changed unit portrait to Awakened
 #### Enlightened
 1. Supercharged Particle Beam upgrade sound would use Railgun sound instead of it's own
 	* Swapped upgrade sounds